Tensor and direct extension of definable subcategories: Tensor extension of definable subcategories

-\begin{remark} \marginpar{nontriv} In view of \ref{corML2}, we should show that $M_R$ being atomic with respect to a bimodule $_RL_S$ is genuinely stronger than requiring that it be atomic with respect to the left module $_RL$.
-Looking at the proof of \ref{corML2}, we see that we must show that, given $M_R$ and $_RL_S$, if $M_R$ is atomic with respect to $_RL$, it need not be atomic with respect to every module $_RL\otimes_S F$ where $_SF$ is a finitely presented left $S$-module.
+\begin{remark} \marginpar{nontriv} We should show that $M_R$ being Mittag-Leffler with respect to a bimodule $_RB_S$ is genuinely stronger than requiring that it be Mittag-Leffler with respect to the left module $_RB$.
+Looking at the proof of \ref{corML2}, it is equivalent to say that a module $M_R$ which is Mittag-Leffler with respect to $_RB$ need not be Mittag-Leffler with respect to every module $_RB\otimes_S F$ where $_SF$ is a finitely presented left $S$-module.

-To get examples, consider $_RL_R =\,_RR_R$.
-By \cite[2.7]{Good}, $M_R$ is atomic with respect to $_RR$ iff it is atomic with respect to all flat left $R$-modules iff for every finitely generated submodule $A$ of $M$, the inclusion of $A$ into $M$ factors through a finitely presented module.
-On the other hand, if $M_R$ is atomic with respect to every module of the form $_RR\otimes_R F$ with $_RF$ finitely presented, then $M_R$ is, by \ref{defML}, atomic with respect to $R\mbox{-}{\rm Mod}$, that is $M_R$ is Mittag-Leffler.

-So, if $R$ is right noetherian, then every module $M_R$ is atomic with respect to $_RR$ but, unless $R$ is right pure semisimple, not every such module is atomic with respect to $_RR_R$. \end{remark}